 One of the most common questions I am asked is "How far should a beginner hit a driver?"

 So, how far are you supposed to hit each golf club?
+Should you consult a swing speed chart before looking to buy a 7 iron for sale?
 While there is no clear answer, this beginner golf driver guide can help you understand your distances better.
 Read on.

 A guide to beginner golf driver distance

 There are many factors that can affect how far you should hit each golf club.
 These factors include the type of golf clubs you are using, golf balls, the playing conditions, your physical ability, and natural swing speed.